huynhngocsonuit2000github/azure-900-204/Interview/NewK/CompanyMain/Progress/Day 3.md

   - Parallel calls, caching, optimize performance for each service, api calling, database query still the best way to improve the performance for entire application

 - How do these three concepts work together?

+## Sync vs async communication, eventual consistency

+- Sync: Http, the service A call to service by using Http and get the response from service B immediately, depend on the API handling.
+But it can tight couple, cascading failures, latency.
+Use when we want to get the query data immediately to proceed the next step for function demand, strong consistency needed
+- Async: Message queue / event bus (Kafka, SQS, Service Bus).
+It will loose couple, scalable.
+Lead to the case the data inconsistent at the short time (eventual consistency), harder debugging.
+We use in workflow, integration, high throughput